edjw/edjw-blog-astro/src/content/blog/2023-02-02-draft-one-my-new-app.md

 **There's loads more to say about the technical side.**

 I built it with [Tauri](https://tauri.studio), which is a fairly new framework for building desktop apps with web technologies.
-There are some really good things about it, but defintely some rough edges too.
+There are some really good things about it, but definitely some rough edges too.

-Speaking of rough edges, building an app for the Mac App Store is a whole new world of pain.
+Speaking of rough edges…building an app for the Mac App Store is a whole new world of pain.

 Draft One's built with [a bunch of other amazing open source projects too](https://draft-one.com/credits).